PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/countries/countries-listing.md

 After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager.

+## Bulk actions

+Clicking on the _Bulk actions_ button allows performing bulk actions for the selected countries (using the checkboxes).
+A user can:

+- Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
+- Enable selection - enables the selected country.
+- Disable selection - disables the selected country.
+- Delete selected: This button will delete the selected country.
+After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
+(See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
+The action can be canceled by clicking on the cross or on the cancel button.
+After clicking on "Delete" button, the selected country gets deleted, a successful message is displayed "The selection has been successfully deleted."
+- Assign to a new zone - Selected countries are assigned to a new zone.

 ## Columns

 1. ID